w3c/wai-tutorials/source/index.html.erb.md

 Web authoring tools (Content Management Systems (CMS), <abbr title="What you see is what you get">WYSIWYG</abbr> editors, word processors, etc.) can often help you create content that is accessible as shown in these tutorials.

+## Relationship to WCAG 2.0

-For *normative* information, see the [WCAG2.0 specification](http://www.w3.org/TR/WCAG20/).
-Additional guidance can also be found in the (non-normative) techniques, see the [How to Meet WCAG 2.0 document](http://www.w3.org/WAI/WCAG20/quickref/).
+These tutorials provide guidance on best practices that meet WCAG 2.0 in certain situations.
+They do not cover all situations, technologies, success criteria, and conformance requirements.
+See the normative [WCAG 2.0 standard](http://www.w3.org/TR/WCAG20/) and additional guidance, like techniques, in the [How to Meet WCAG 2.0 document](http://www.w3.org/WAI/WCAG20/quickref/).

+{::comment}

 ## Tutorial Topics